rajaskakodkar/tanzu-test-infra/docs/prow/production-cluster-configuration.md

    - Check if all Pods are up and running:
      `kubeclt get pods`
    - Check if the Deck is accessible from outside of the cluster:
-     `kubectl get ingress tls-ing`
+     `kubectl get ingress prow`
-   - Copy the address of the `tls-ing` Ingress and open it in a browser to display the Prow status on the dashboard.
+   - Copy the address of the `prow` Ingress and open it in a browser to display the Prow status on the dashboard.

 ## Configure Prow